epfl-lara/leon/doc/tutorial.rst

   } ensuring {(res:List) =>
      isSorted(res) && content(res) == content(l) ++ Set(x)}

-To compute content, in this example we use sets, even though it might be better in general to use multisets.
+To compute `content`, in this example we use sets (even though in general it might be better in general to use bags i.e. multisets).

 .. code-block:: scala